The Sealing of the 144,000, 1-17

 to the one seated on the throne, and to the Lamb!”

 A great multitude that no one could count, from every nation – Compare this with v4, which records what John heard God say, and which indicates a kind of census of God’s people, that each was known to God and that all should be accounted for and sealed.
 The present passage records what John saw, which was that this definite number of people, known to God, is from a human perspective a vast numberless multitude.
-From God’s point of view, they are ‘Israel’, God’s people; from the human ponit of view, they are drawn from every nature under heaven.
+From God’s point of view, they are ‘Israel’, God’s people; from the human point of view, they are drawn from every nature under heaven.

 ‘More in heaven than in hell’: